jargonautical/minecraft-discovery/images/README.md

 A few pictures of Exeter Library in case anybody wanted to do some modelling of that area in the Minecraft world.
-Note that I do not own any of these imaes; they have been found through Google searches and may be under copyright.
+Note that I do not own any of these images; they have been found through Google searches and may be under copyright.